Axioms for Automated Market Makers: A Mathematical Framework in FinTech and Decentralized Finance: Details of Existing Automated Market Makers

 \subsubsection{StableSwap}

 Though we refer to this example as StableSwap, the same mathematical structure is also utilized with many other AMMs in practice such as Saber and Saddle.
 Much like Uniswap V3, StableSwap aims to concentrate liquidity towards the ``balanced'' pool.
 This is accomplished by taking a linear combination of (the exponentials of) Uniswap V2 and mStable, i.e., with $C > 0$ for $x,y \geq 0$.
-With this utility function, the pricing oracle is defined as for $x,y \geq 0$.
-This AMM permits pooling at the ratio of the current reserves inclusive of the parameter $C$.
-As with Uniswap V3, the ability to reduce price impacts come at the expense of unbounded from below~\ref{normalized} and is not scale invariant~\ref{scale}.
+With this utility function, the pricing oracle and price impact oracle are defined as This AMM permits pooling at the ratio of the current reserves inclusive of the parameter $C$.
+As with Uniswap V3, the ability to reduce price impacts for a (potentially wide) neighborhood around the balanced pool comes at the expense of unbounded from below~\ref{normalized} and is neither scale invariant~\ref{scale} nor satisfies \ref{inada}.